TritonDataCenter/rfd/rfd/0026/README.md

 successfully.

 A volume is always deleted asynchronously.
-In order to determine when the volume is actually deleted, users need to poll the volume's `state` property.
+In order to determine when the volume is actually deleted, users need to poll the volume using the `GetVolume` endpoint until it returns a 404 response.

-If resources are using the volume to be deleted, the request results in an error and the error contains a list of resources that are using the volume.
+If resources are using the volume to be deleted, the request results in a `VolumeInUse` error.

 ##### UpdateVolume POST /volumes/id